 He is highly experienced in group litigation and is currently instructed in the British Steel Coke Oven Workers Litigation (GLO).

 He undertakes all aspects of personal injury work and acts for both claimants and defendants.
 This often involves injuries of utmost severity and other catastrophic claims.
 He has considerable experience in claims for “subtle brain injury” and other neurological litigation.
 He frequently deals with psychiatric claims and all forms of somatic disorders.
 He has been instructed in major rail crash litigation (Ladbroke Grove) and in other disaster litigation (such as the Battersea Crane Collapse).
-He is regularly instructed in substantial road traffic claims and general employer liability work, and also specialises in local authority and police liability.
+He is regularly instructed in substantial road traffic claims, sports injuries, and general employer liability work, and also specialises in local authority and police liability.
 Related product liability work is undertaken.

 As a former broadcaster for the BBC, he has undertaken litigation work for both ITN and the BBC in several high profile media injury claims.